Sport Studies Program Overview

 While our well-rounded degree curriculum provides a foundation of knowledge in exercise science, health and wellness, and the social and economic aspects of sports, some more advanced roles in the field require further graduate education and clinical experience, like:

-The B.A. in Sport Studies degree program is flexible enough for students to tailor their education toward specific career aspirations.
-Through additional degree concentrations and advanced program pathways, students can prepare to apply for master’s degree programs after graduation and pursue advanced careers in the field.
+The BA in Sport Studies degree program is flexible enough for students to tailor their education toward specific career aspirations.
+Through additional degree concentrations and advanced program pathways such as our 4 + 1 program in sport business management and our Super Start in physical education, students can begin graduate studies within the sport studies major or prepare to apply for additional master’s degree programs after graduation and pursue advanced careers in the field.

 Declare a Second Major or Minor